Industrial Age Education

 ContextThe phenomenon of Standardized Education began to appear in the 1700s, but only came to its full form in the late 1800s.
 Triggered by a cluster of entangled events – including the rise of modern science, industrialization, urbanization, and European expansionism – the need arose for a school system that could keep youth occupied and prepare them for the workforce by ensuring basic literacy and numeracy skills.

-ParadigmA unidirectional arrow, which is perhaps the most ubiquitous of icons associated with popular understandings of learning.
-Usually pointed rightward and/or upward, the unidirectional arrow is implicit in references to progress through a subject matter, assumed in a cause–effect models of instruction, rendered literal in teachers’ acts of pointing, and enacted in teachers’ efforts to direct, deliver, and transmit.
+ParadigmParadigmatically – that is. in terms of a fitting model or symbol – we offer that a unidirectional arrow might be used to signal some of the era’s defining sensibilities.
+For us, this ubiquitous icon might serve as a visual metaphor that calls to mind popular assumption about learning.
+Usually pointed rightward and/or upward, this directional guide is implicit in references to progress through a subject matter, assumed in a cause–effect models of instruction, rendered literal in teachers’ acts of pointing, and enacted in teachers’ efforts to direct, deliver, and transmit.

 Prominent Metaphors of Learning